Dew claws on dogs: Keep them or clip them?

 The Australian Veterinary Association (AVA) however, has a more conservative view on dew claw removal, which it does not promote unless required because of a legitimate medical reason.
 It is seen as surgical alteration to the natural state of an animal, which is acceptable only if it is necessary for the health and welfare of the animal concerned.

-In practice, Australian vets tend to recommend removing a dog’s dew claws if they hang loosely off the paw and provide a risk for injury.
+In practice, Australian vets tend to recommend removing a dog’s hind dew claws if they hang loosely off the paw and pose a risk for injury.
 This is often recommended to be done when your dog undergoes a standard procedure such as de-sexing, where the animal will be put under general anaesthetic.

 The dew claw removal procedure